Mansion-ZX/Mansion-ZX.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I am a Lecturer in Robotics at School of Electrical and Mechanical Engineering, Faculty of Technology, University of Portsmouth (UoP), UK.
-Previously, I worked on Space Robotics at State Key Laboratory of Robotics, Shenyang Institute of Automation (SIA), Chinese Academy of Sciences (CAS), Shenyang, China, and on Human-Robot Interaction at Italian Institute of Technology (IIT), Genova, Italy.
+Previously, I worked at State Key Laboratory of Robotics, Shenyang Institute of Automation (SIA), Chinese Academy of Sciences (CAS), Shenyang, China, and at Italian Institute of Technology (IIT), Genova, Italy.
 I got my PhD degree in Mechatronics from University of Chinese Academy of Sciences (UCAS) in 2019.

 My research interests focus on robotic system, human-robot interaction, and artificial intelligence (AI).
 I am keen to apply these technologies to solve real-life problems, and I am building my own Lab (Human-AI-Robot Interaction Lab) at UoP now.